-The results highlight that morphologic features remain consistent even in highly mutable contexts, since typography, as the key graphic resource for the immediate translation of a brand's name, even in different languages and using different alphabets, seems to be a pivotal feature on guaranteeing brands' recognition and memorisation.
-And, unlike what previous research on other VIS elements (e.g. colour) shows, type seems to be the most constant component, probably because of its incontestable role in guaranteeing readability.
+The results highlight that morphologic features remain consistent even in highly mutable contexts, since typography, as the key graphic resource for the immediate translation of a brand's name, even in different languages and using different alphabets, seems to be a pivotal feature for guaranteeing brands' recognition and memorisation.
+And, unlike the findings of previous research on other VIS elements (e.g. colour), type seems to be the most constant component, probably because of its incontestable role in guaranteeing readability.